Snowflake Pros and Cons

 Zero management

 One of the real strengths of Snowflake is the serverless experience it provides.
 Well, almost serverless, to be exact.
-As mentioned above, as a user you don’t have to go behind the scenes of Snowflake's work.
+As a user you don’t have to go behind the scenes of Snowflake's work.
 The platform handles all the management, maintenance, upgrades, and tuning tasks.
 It also takes care of all aspects of software installation and updates.
 And it goes for all types of users — general end-users, business analysts, or data scientists.

 With almost zero management, you can be up and running in Snowflake in minutes, start loading your data, and derive insights from it.
 Why “almost” then?
-You still need to set the number of warehouses and configure the sizes of compute clusters per the warehouse.
+You still need to set the number of warehouses and configure the sizes of compute clusters per warehouse.
 These tasks require knowledge of SQL as well as an understanding of how data warehouse architecture works.
 Hence, we can't say that Snowflake is completely serverless.

 Command-line interface.
 Snowflake provides a Python-based CLI Client called SnowSQL to connect to the data warehouse.
-It is a separate downloadable and installable utility for executing all queries including both data definition and data manipulation types
+It is a separate downloadable and installable utility for executing all queries, including both data definition and data manipulation types

 Connectors.
 There’s a rich set of connectors and drivers for users to connect to cloud data.
 Some of them include Connector for Python for writing Python apps that connect to Snowflake, ODBC driver for C and C+ development, and JDBC driver for Java programming.